Nathan Roberts, MD, PhD

 How many recommendations should I get?
 Who should write these recommendations?

-Try to get 3 letters of recommendation (minimum of 2), one of which should be from your program director and/or department chair.
+Try to get three letters of recommendation (minimum of two), one of which should be from your program director and/or department chair.
 If possible, a strong letter from a physician who is known within the observation medicine community or spends time working within an observation unit would be useful as well.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

 Yes, you can still be competitive.
 The key is to continue to be involved in leadership and/or research opportunities and to continue to gear your resume toward observational medicine.
 If you can, seek out shifts in observation units.
 Attend conferences about observational medicine, and consider publishing educational articles.
 Consider joining a relevant hospital committee.